RamblingMadMan/purson-lang/README.md

-![Purson Temporary
+![Purson
 Logo](https://image.ibb.co/ng9iGo/purson_Lion_Red_Very_Small.png)

 [![Build Status](https://travis-ci.com/RamblingMadMan/purson-lang.svg?branch=master)](https://travis-ci.com/RamblingMadMan/purson-lang)

 # Purson
-Functionally oriented general purpose programming language.
+Strongly typed functional general purpose programming language.

 ## Brief
 Purson was created out of interest and curiosity rather than a need and as such features are added on a very loose schedule.
 All development is done in a rolling release fashion, releases are snapshots of development.

+The language is designed to be quick to write, beautiful to look at and easy to do right.

+### Language Features

+- [x] Type inference
+- [ ] Pattern matching
+- [ ] Automatic differentiation
+- [ ] Dynamic code generation (self-modification)

 ## Components